12 Disciples Strengths and Weaknesses

 It is only understandable that apostles such as Saint Peter may have better expositions than most other apostles for obvious reasons.

-Peter, also known as Cephas or Simon Peter was an apostle of the church and is widely regarded as the first pope of God’s church.
+Peter, also known as Cephas or Simon Peter was an apostle of the early church and is widely regarded as the first pope of God’s church.

 Strength of Peter

-To large extent, Peter is a bold charismatic leader among the apostles of Christ.
+To a large extent, Peter is a bold charismatic leader among the apostles of Christ.
 His complete and utter belief in the Son of God projects higher levels of risk tolerance in comparison to most other apostles.
 His strength comes from a place of faith and a certain level of emotional attachment to the cause of the Son of God.

 When the men appeared on the mount, Peter began